 A spokesperson from E&J Gallo would only state that they are in discussions with Barefoot Bucha and hoped to come to some sort of agreement.

 If you own a patent or trademark or copyright and feel that someone has infringed upon your intellectual property, contact the offices of Greenberg & Lieberman.
-Our attorneys specialize in IP litigation.
+Our attorneys are experienced in IP litigation.
 Contact us today.